Botanical Name: Rosa chinensis hybrids

 Water: Water thoroughly and allow the top 1 in (2.5 cm) to dry out between waterings.
 Keep soil barely moist in winter.
 Avoid getting water on the leaves, which can cause blackspot.

-Temperature: Average room temperatures 60-75°F/16-24°C will suit growing miniature roses fine.
+Temperature: Average room temperatures 65-75°F/18-24°C will suit growing miniature roses fine.
 Established plants will tolerate varying temperatures.
-Roses are cold-hardy, but potted plants, especially, need extra protection from frost.
+If you move your rose plant outdoors, don't worry -- it can take the heat.
+And roses are cold-hardy, but potted plants, especially, need extra protection from frost.

 Soil: Any good potting mix with neutral pH (pH 7).